It’s time to press the reset button on PSHE

-It’s time to press the reset button on PSHE: Six policy recommendations
+It’s time to press the reset button on PSHE: Six recommendations for schools and policy-makers

 Ofsted’s report on PSHE provision in 2013, tellingly entitled Not Yet Good Enough, concluded that the subject was not taught rigorously, there were too many curriculum content gaps, and teachers lacked the confidence to deliver sensitive topics in meaningful ways.
 The Department for Education’s own data suggest that the picture has rapidly deteriorated since then.

 While most of PSHE remains non-statutory it will remain the curriculum poor relative in terms of funding, resourcing, staff training and oversight.

 Statutory status for PSHE education would protect against this and ensure that teachers are given the training and curriculum time they need to realise the subject’s potential.
 It would also bring expectations on state-funded schools and academies into line with their independent sector counterparts, who tend to manage PSHE much more effectively, according to the PSHE Association.

 Recommendation no.1: Make all aspects of PSHE statutory

 Other recommendations relevant from individual schools to central government, based on research into quality PSHE provision, include:

 2. Create lessons which are interactive and engaging